Thursday, June 8, 2017

 pg.
 S-1 - Charles Duncan Photo

-With open platforms originally, the vestibules were enclosed sometime between 1901 and 1905 in accordance with the 1900 act of the Massachusetts Legislature.
-This required all cars regularly operated in the state during the months of December, January, February, and March to have enclosed platform vestibules for the protection of motormen.
+With open platforms originally, the vestibules were enclosed sometime between 1901 and 1905 with the 1900 act of the Massachusetts Legislature.
+This required all cars regularly operated in the state during December, January, February, and March to have enclosed platform vestibules for the protection of motormen.
 The type of enclosure adopted by the West End was known as the "West End Front" and consisted of one small window on either side of the large center sash, fabricated with a "bay window" effect to allow for the swing of the hand brake handle.
 Folding doors replaced the swinging gates that were previously used.
 Converted to a rail maintenance car, first to a sand car, then to a rail grinder in 1935, it came to Seashore from George King, a private collector, in 1967.
 Cars like these inspired the late Fontaine Fox to create his famous "Toonerville Folks" comic strips and cartoons, which were widely published during the waning years of the trolley era.
 Historic Cars: The National Collection at the Seashore Trolley Museum by Ben Minnich

 Operated in Dorchester, MA during its passenger-carrying days.
 No. 235 must be extensively restored.